 Memory Management in Geospatial Extensions

-Python’s reference counting and cyclic garbage collector operate exclusively on PyObject structures.
-They cannot introspect or reclaim memory allocated via malloc, posix_memalign, or library-specific allocators.
-To bridge this gap, production geospatial extensions use PyCapsule as a deterministic ownership container.
-A capsule binds a native pointer to a destructor callback that executes exactly once when the Python reference count drops to zero.
+Native geospatial libraries do not use Python’s memory subsystem.
+GDALOpenEx, OGRGeometryFactory::createGeometry, and proj_create_context reserve contiguous native heap blocks that persist independently of any PyObject lifetime, and they must be released through GDALClose, OGR_G_DestroyGeometry, and proj_context_destroy.
+Python’s reference counting and cyclic garbage collector operate exclusively on PyObject structures; they cannot introspect or reclaim memory allocated via malloc, posix_memalign, or a library-specific allocator.
+The bridge between those two worlds is PyCapsule: a capsule binds a native pointer to a destructor callback that runs exactly once when the reference count drops to zero.

 static void capsule_destructor(PyObject *capsule) {